Thursday 10 August 2023

 - Persons: Divine and Human: assesses the concept of the ‘person’ as used to describe the nature of God and the Trinity on the one hand, and the nature of human beings on the other.

 - Reconciliation: Divine and Human: explores the doctrine of reconciliation and its implications for human relationships.

 Student dissertations are supervised by members of the teaching staff who advise on the choice of subject and provide guidance throughout the research process.

 Students begin their dissertations at the start of Semester 2, but will have time for particular focus during the three months in summer.
 The completed dissertation of 15,000 words must be submitted by a date specified in August.

-If students choose not to complete the dissertation requirement for the MLitt, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Certificate or Postgraduate Diploma.
-By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGCert or PGDip instead of an MLitt.
+If students choose not to complete the dissertation requirement for the MLitt, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Diploma.
+By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MLitt.

-MLitt students are encourage to take full advantage of the Logos Institute which offers seminar discussions, conferences, dinners and other activities.
+MLitt students are encouraged to take full advantage of the Logos Institute which offers seminar discussions, conferences, dinners and other activities.